brianhigh/envh543/Rintropresentation.md

 ## R

 - R is a statistical programming language and a super advanced calculator

-- > 2 million users
+- &gt; 2 million users
 - based on functions that can be expanded through packages
 - someone has already solved your problem: install.packages()
 - it is an interpreter language each command is executed in the console
 - "uses vectors to store data"

 ## Help